What is Split Delivery?

 What often happens, is that the boxes in your consignment can be "split".
 It's very common.
 All this means is that some of the boxes are in a different part of the our network.

-A classic example is where the boxes are travelling, for example from Melbourne to Sydney.
+A classic example is where the boxes are traveling, for example from Melbourne to Sydney.
 The truck fills up in Melbourne with only half the boxes on it, and the rest of the boxes have to wait for the next truck the following day.

 Your local depot will get the first lot of boxes and make the deliver to you without waiting for the rest of the boxes.
 Rest assured, you will know this is happening because you will get a text message advising you of the split delivery.